Christofferos/Chess/README.md

 1. Fix pawn promotion for UI and logic ✔️
 2. Add user-online field in database & display in UI ✔️
-3. Add a create game modal with invite options (code or http-link)
+3. Add a create game modal with invite options (WIP)
 4. Add a leaderboard - experience in amount of games ✔️
 5. Add device scaling of the board ✔️
 6. Add timers in game ✔️